Germany's Left Party takes a stand against populists – DW – 10/18/2024

 The Left has roots in the former Socialist Unity Party of Germany (SED), which governed the German Democratic Republic (GDR), the former communist East Germany, until reunification in 1990.

 After German reunification in 1990, the Left Party quickly established itself as a popular party in the former GDR.
 In its heyday, it achieved election results of almost 30 percent.
-It even entered into state governments in the east early on, initially under the name Party of Democratic Socialism (PDS).
+Early on, it even entered into state governments in the east, initially under the name Party of Democratic Socialism (PDS).

 Failure of Left Party leadership